-Qualifying 501c3 non-profit organizations based in Maryland can apply for grant money to assist with expenses in presenting OCEAN!
-More information at www.msac.org
+OCEAN has once again been selected by the Maryland State Arts Council to be on their official MARYLAND TOURING ARTISTS ROSTER!
+That means, if you're a qualifying 501c3 non-profit organization in Maryland, you can apply for grant money to assist with expenses in presenting OCEAN!
+More info at www.msac.org

 Celtic Music for Ancient Moderns